-[Updated: June 30, 2020] June 16, 2020 — After application deadlines in May, the Council has awarded $345,646 in operating support grants to 49 organizations across the state.
-An additional $24,000 has been awarded in project grants thus far to 12 projects that show how to connect the humanities to the experience of the pandemic and innovate new methods and approaches for the future.
+[Updated: September 21, 2020] June 16, 2020 — The Council has awarded $345,646 in operating support grants to 49 organizations across the state.
+An additional $32,000 has been awarded in project grants to 16 projects that show how to connect the humanities to the experience of the pandemic and innovate new methods and approaches for the future.
 Read more below about these projects and view a list of the organizations supported.

 The organizations supported include libraries, museums, historic and cultural sites, festivals, theaters, and community cultural centers all over the state: Newport, South Kingstown, Providence, Coventry, Hopkinton, North Kingstown, and beyond.
 Based on the financial estimates provided as part of the application, the total value of anticipated losses to date is $24,396,192 as a result of the COVID-19 pandemic in 2020, a stark reminder of how valuable the humanities sector is to Rhode Island’s economy.